-WPF has \$5 million available to advance this objective through this RFP.
+WPF has up to \$8 million available to advance this objective through this RFP.
 WPF values diverse approaches from various organizations and communities to address the objective, and we aim to attract and expect to fund a range of projects.
 There is no minimum amount of funding that projects may request.
-We are unlikely to accommodate individual requests over \$3 million.
-The grant amount requested should be commensurate with the contribution that the project will make to the overall objective.
-We are especially eager to receive applications from small organizations and/or from organizations that are led by individuals who are members of groups with a history of discrimination.
-Projects that demonstrate a diversity of funding sources are likely to be more competitive.
+We are unlikely to award grants over \$2 million.
+We are especially eager to receive applications from small organizations and/or from organizations that are led by and serve individuals who are members of groups with a history of discrimination.
+WPF expects to award \$1 million of the total available under this RFP to organizations with budgets under \$500,000 per year.